-Hi, I’m Nicklas, a 30-year-old traveler who is currently based in Copenhagen, Denmark.
+Hi, I’m Nicklas, a 31-year-old traveler who is currently based in Copenhagen, Denmark.

 So far, I’ve traveled to 80+ countries and have visited 6 out of the world’s 7 continents.
 Once I set foot on Antarctica, I will have visited all 7 of the world’s continents.

-However, I don’t foresee myself putting away my passport anytime soon, as there are still countless destinations that I’d like to explore.
+However, I don’t foresee myself putting away my passport anytime soon, as there are still countless destinations and National Parks that I’d like to explore.
 As well as destinations, which I’d love to revisit and explore in further detail.

 I Don’t have a Favorite Country, but Some Moments and Memories Stand Out